MaterializeInc/materialize/doc/user/content/manage/access-control/invite-users.md

 ---
 title: "Invite users"
-description: "Invite new users to a Materialize organization."
+description: "How to invite new users to a Materialize organization."
 aliases:
   - /invite-users/
 disable_toc: true